JJJJeny/Moodblog_frontend/README.md

 ***
 Chloe:
+I've redesigned the sitemap.
+On the homepage, users will find two links side by side.
+They have the option to visit either the EditDiary page or the Calendar page to access their previous diaries.
+In the EditDiary page, I've introduced an input section where users can type in their diary entries.
+Following that, they can click the "AI聊聊" button to receive feedback from the AI.
+Alternatively, by clicking the "儲存" button, their diary content will be saved.
+I guess next step would be integrating the APIs with the frontend.
 ***
 Jenny: So far i create three pages in /pages/moodblog, you can first go App.jsx to see i add the new link to connect the pages i created, Route exact path="/" element={<Welcome />}